Jacob Smith (fur trader): Treaty of Saginaw

-Reluctant to cede more land in the central portion of Michigan's Lower Peninsula during the 1819 talks, in what was deemed to be a hunter and fisherman's paradise, the Chippewas secured an ample number of land reservations in the area from the United States government.
+Reluctant to cede more land in the central portion of Michigan's Lower Peninsula during the 1819 talks, in what was deemed to be a hunter and fisherman's paradise, the Ojibwe secured an ample number of land reservations in the area from the United States government.

-Smith played a very influential role in securing these treaties, even proposing the eventual compromise in the 1819 Treaty of Saginaw, which set aside eleven, 640-acre sections of land for the Chippewa tribes located near the Grand Traverse of the Flint River.
-Each of the 114 Chippewa chiefs that eventually signed onto the treaty had previously interreacted with Smith and knew him to be an honest and hospitable fur trader.
+Smith played a very influential role in securing these treaties, even proposing the eventual compromise in the 1819 Treaty of Saginaw, which set aside eleven, 640-acre sections of land for the Ojibwe tribes located near the Grand Traverse of the Flint River.
+Each of the 114 Ojibwe chiefs that eventually signed onto the treaty had previously interreacted with Smith and knew him to be an honest and hospitable fur trader.
 He used these connections to help move the process forward on behalf of the United States government.

 For his efforts in helping broker the Saginaw Treaty, Smith received five hundred dollars from the Territorial Governor of Michigan, Lewis Cass, and was hailed as a wise counsel during the talks.